First public 5G network in Sweden

 Greatly increased speeds

 The most obvious advantage of 5G is of course the increased connection speeds.
-Your average connection with 5G is much faster, at least double the speed of 4G.
-Peak rate, the highest possible speed, can be up to ten times faster.
 In a few years, we might even be able to download at an astounding 10 Gbit per second on a mobile connection – that’s significantly faster than the average broadband today.

 Furthermore, 5G lowers the latency that occurs when two devices communicate with each other.
 Not only is this be a huge benefit for all gamers, it also enables a whole new level of connected devices within business and the public sector.
 For example, self-driving trucks can react to each other in milliseconds while simultaneously communicating with a city’s street light system.